First Home Savings Accounts (FHSA)

 Expert Tip: Please be aware of the contribution limits for your FHSA.
 Any additional contributions beyond these limits may incur a monthly tax of 1%

 Saving for a down payment?
-Here’s how an FHSA compares to TFSA and RRSP and the Home Buyers’ Plan (HBP).
+Here’s how an FHSA compares to TFSA and the Home Buyers’ Plan (HBP).

-The FHSA combines the best part of both an RRSP, where your contributions are tax deductible and a TFSA, where your investments grow tax-free.
+The First Home Savings Account (FHSA) combines the best of both a Home Buyers' Plan (HBP), where your contributions are tax-deductible, and a Tax-Free Savings Account (TFSA), where your investments grow tax-free.

 Contributions are tax‑deductibleYes No Yes